marcpybus/NMD_vep/README.md

 ### Description

-This is a plugin for Ensembl Variant Effect Predictor (VEP) software that predicts whether a stop gained variant triggers nonsense-mediated mRNA decay (putative_NMD_triggering) or not (canonical_NMD_escaping, noncanonical_NMD_escaping) based on the following rules (1):
+This is a plugin for Ensembl Variant Effect Predictor (VEP) software that predicts whether a stop codon generating variant (stop_gained, stop_loss, frameshift) triggers nonsense-mediated mRNA decay (putative_NMD_triggering) or not (canonical_NMD_escaping, noncanonical_NMD_escaping) based on the following rules (1):

-* The variant is located in an intronless transcript, i.e. there is only one exon exist in the transcript:
+* The variant is located in an intronless transcript, i.e. there is only one exon exist in the transcript: `canonical_NMD_escaping:intronless`
-> canonical_NMD_escaping:intronless
 * The variant is located in the last exon of the transcript:
-> canonical_NMD_escaping:last_exon
+`canonical_NMD_escaping:last_exon`
 * The variant is located within teh last 50 bases of the penultimate exon:
 > canonical_NMD_escaping:50bp_penult_exon
 * The variant is located within the first 150 coding bases in the transcript: